Morton Air Services: Olley Air Service

 In 1938, the Olley group formed a new joint venture airline with two contemporary railway companies under the name Great Western & Southern Air Lines.

-In 1939, Great Western & Southern Air Lines took over the scheduled routes of Channel Air Ferries.
+Over the next year, Great Western & Southern Air Lines took over the scheduled routes of Channel Air Ferries.

 Following the end of World War II, Olley Air Service resumed operations as a charter airline.
-It subsequently re-entered the scheduled services market as well.
+It subsequently re-entered the scheduled services market on 1 January 1946, but transferred scheduled operations licences to British European Airways on 1 February 1947.
+Scheduled flight operations were relaunched in 1948 (on B.E.A. behalf), and on 3 June 1949 on its own.

-In 1953, Olley Air Service was sold to Morton Air Services, as a result of which the former was absorbed into the latter.
-Despite Olley's complete integration into Morton, the Olley name was still used for specific services until 1963.
+In February 1953, Olley was sold to Morton Air Services, as a result of which the former was absorbed into the latter.
+Despite Olley's complete integration into Morton, the Olley name was still used for specific services until 1961.
+After the company name survived as Olley Travel Service Ltd.

 Fleet

-Morton Air Services and Olley Air Service operated the following aircraft types: